adarnimrod/resume/resume.rst

 - Python backend developer (dabbled in C, C++, Scheme, Pascal, Perl, PHP, JS, Ruby, Go, Clojure and Lua).

-- Believes in infrastructure as code, reproducibility, readability and minimal suprises.

 - Speaks Hebrew (mother tongue), English (Fluent) and some Yiddish.

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarans.